Clarissa Collister

 Brief Life History of Clarissa

 When Clarissa Collister was born on 6 October 1821, in Russell, St. Lawrence, New York, United States, her father, Arba Collister, was 35 and her mother, Rachel Stewart, was 38.
 She married VanRenslaer Loop about 1837, in St. Lawrence, New York, United States.
 They were the parents of at least 6 sons and 3 daughters.
-She lived in Hermon, St. Lawrence, New York, United States in 1860.
-She died on 7 March 1879, at the age of 57, and was buried in Belleville Cemetery, Russell, St. Lawrence, New York, United States.
+She died on 7 March 1870, in Hermon, St. Lawrence, New York, United States, at the age of 48, and was buried in Belleville Cemetery, Russell, St. Lawrence, New York, United States.

 Photos and Memories (1)